observer0724/pca_mnistdata/README.md

 readmnist.m convert mnist data into bmp pictures

+label.py convert the label file into a pkl file the pca.py and plot.py can read.

-use pic2pkl to produce the pickle data
+use pic2pkl to convert the bmp pictures into the pickle data

-pkl2pic.py to test it the pickle data is correct.
+pkl2pic.py to test if the pickle data is correct.
 Input a number, it will show the pic and its label

 pca.py to do the pca reduction and produce the compressed data into pkl.
 Also it can compute the time cost and the stress